1alexvash/AlexCodeBlog/content/posts/2022-10-08-why-good-code-style-matters.md

 ![](/post-images/eye-reading-text-example.png)

-So, you can see that the eye travels a lot, and the longer the line, the more it has to travel to read the text, and less efficient reading feels.
+So, as you can see that the eye travels a lot, and the longer the line, the more it has to travel to read the text, and less efficient reading feels.

 Final example, on what mode do you read text on your phone?